1. I Am Fortunate to Do Service for God

 One day in February 1991, I was attending a gathering just like always when a brother said to us happily, “The Holy Spirit has uttered words!”
 The brothers and sisters then began to read: “Praise has come to Zion and God’s dwelling place has appeared.
 The glorious holy name, extolled by all peoples, spreads.
 Ah, Almighty God!
 The Head of the universe, Christ of the last days—He is the shining Sun that has risen upon Mount Zion, which towers in majesty and grandeur over all the universe …” “You have made a group of overcomers and fulfilled God’s management plan.
 All peoples shall flow to this mountain.
 All peoples shall kneel before the throne!
 You are the one and only true God and You deserve glory and honor.
 All glory, praise, and authority be to the throne!” (“Chapter 1” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 Even though I didn’t entirely understand this at the time, when I heard it, I felt that it was very special, very moving, and no human could have spoken such words.
 I was certain that these words had come from God, that they were the utterances of the Holy Spirit.
 After that, chapter after chapter of the Holy Spirit’s words were being sent to our church all the time, words that revealed many truths of faith and mysteries of the Bible, and also opened up to us the path for practicing the truth and entering into life.
 During that time we had gatherings almost every day to read the Holy Spirit’s words.
 It was so sustaining and nourishing for our hearts.
 Everyone was immersed in joy and delight and felt so blessed.
 We all thought we were among the first who had been raised up before God, that we were the overcomers who God would make, that we’d certainly have a share in the kingdom of heaven, and we’d be fit to receive God’s promises and blessings.
 Full of faith, we all expended ourselves for God.
 Some were furiously copying out the Holy Spirit’s words, some were putting them to music to make them into hymns.
 Our circumstances were also really trying at the time, with quite a few brothers and sisters being arrested while at gatherings.
 I wasn’t timid or afraid, but kept enthusiastically expending myself for God.

 On my way home after the gathering, I hardly had the strength to ride my bicycle.
 I wondered the whole way, “How could I be a service-doer?”
 The more I thought about it, the more wronged I felt, and my tears just kept coming.
-Back home, I wasn’t interested in doing anything at all, but walked along hanging my head, unwilling to speak with anyone.
+Back home, I wasn’t interested in doing anything at all, and even when I was walking, I would hang my head, unwilling to speak with anyone.
 Even breathing felt exhausting.
 I just couldn’t resign myself to being a service-doer who wouldn’t get any blessings in the end.

 Chapter after chapter of God’s words were being released, and I read each one eagerly, longing for there to be a shred of hope in His words, that my outcome could be changed.
 But not only did I see nothing about the blessings I hoped for, but it was all harsh judgment.
 There were some of God’s words in particular that said: “Those who render service and those who belong to the devil are the spiritless dead, and they must all be abolished and rendered into nothingness.
 This is a mystery of My management plan, and is a part of My management plan that mankind cannot fathom; however, at the same time, I have made this public to everyone.
 Those who do not belong to Me are against Me; those who belong to Me are the ones who are compatible with Me.
 This is utterly incontrovertible, and it is the principle behind My judgment of Satan.
 This principle should be known to all so that they can see My righteousness and justness.
 Everyone who comes from Satan will be judged, burned, and turned to ash.
 This, too, is My wrath, and from this My disposition is further made evident” (“Chapter 108” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 “After doing service for Me today, they must all leave!
 Do not loiter in My house; stop your constant shameless freeloading!
 Those who belong to Satan are all sons of the devil, and will perish forever” (“Chapter 109” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 Seeing God judging and cursing service-doers, I lost all hope and really felt I’d fallen straight into the bottomless pit.
 I don’t even know how to describe that feeling of misery.
 I thought about how I’d just been in God’s embrace, basking in His love, but now I’d been tossed out, condemned and cursed by God, cast into the bottomless pit.
 I sunk into the refinement of misery and became very negative.
 I didn’t have the energy to pray, listen to hymns, or read God’s words.
 I even started regretting everything I’d put in and sacrificed before.
 If I’d known it would turn out like that, I would have left myself an out, but now I was left with nothing.
 If my unbelieving friends and family members knew I’d turn out to be a service-doer and would end up empty-handed, wouldn’t they mock me to no end?
 How could I show my face?
 What could I do?
 When I thought about that, I felt really reproached.
 Thinking over my years of faith, even though I’d suffered quite a bit, I’d enjoyed a lot of God’s grace and blessings.
 Today I’d been elevated by God to hear His new words, and I’d learned so many mysteries and truths.
 I couldn’t depart from God no matter what.

 In late November, we received more of God’s new words.
 God says, “After I return to Zion, those on earth will continue to praise Me as in the past.
 Those loyal service-doers will wait as ever to render service to Me, but their function will have come to an end.
 The best they can do is to contemplate the circumstances of My presence on earth.
 At that time, I will begin to bring disaster down onto those who will suffer calamity; yet everyone believes that I am a righteous God.
 I will certainly not punish those loyal service-doers, but only let them receive My grace.
 For I have said that I will punish all evil-doers, and that those who perform good deeds will receive the material enjoyment that I bestow, demonstrating that I am the God of righteousness and faithfulness Himself” (“Chapter 120” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 I saw that God hadn’t abandoned us at all, and He wasn’t punishing us because we were the great red dragon’s offspring.
 God was still allowing us to be devoted service-doers for Him and praise Him on earth.
 This gave me a warm feeling, and I was really energized.
 I really felt that being able to do service for God was being exalted by Him, and it was a blessing.
-Over that period of time, we sang the hymn “It’s Our Good Fortune to Render Service to God” in every gathering: “… It’s through the revelation and judgment of God’s words that we see how deeply corrupted we are.
-Filled with the intent and desire to be blessed, how could we deserve to live before God?
+Over that period of time, we sang the hymn “It’s Our Good Fortune to Render Service to God” in every gathering: “Only through the revelation and judgment of God’s words do we see how deeply corrupted we are.
+Filled with the intent and desire to be blessed, how are we worthy to live before God?
 We are unfit to enter the heavenly kingdom; to render service to God is already His exaltation.
 Oh!
 By the grace of God we render service, and to render service is our good fortune.
-Regardless of whether I receive blessings or suffer misfortune, I’m willing to render service to the end.
+Whether through fortune or disaster, I wish only to do service to the end.
 Today, we can render service to God, and we feel so unworthy.
-We are unconcerned whether we will be blessed or meet with disaster, nor do we care about what our destination will be.
+Whatever our prospect, fate and outcome, we’ll follow God to the end.
 God uses His words to purify us, to recover our conscience and reason.
 Oh!
 We’re willing to work like beasts of burden for God and submit to His orchestrations and arrangements.
 With all our hearts, we’ll render service to God all our lives, and will forever praise God’s righteous disposition” (Follow the Lamb and Sing New Songs).

 Once we were willing to do service for God, Almighty God uttered new words.
 This was February 20, 1992.
 He elevated us to be people of the kingdom and brought the trial of the service-doers to a close.
 God’s words say, “The situation now is not what it once was, and My work has entered on a new starting point.
 That being so, there will be a new approach: All those who see My word and accept it as their very life are people in My kingdom, and being in My kingdom, they are people of My kingdom.
 Because they accept the guidance of My words, even though they are referred to as My people, this title is in no way secondary to being called My ‘sons’” (“Chapter 1” of God’s Words to the Entire Universe in The Word Appears in the Flesh).
 Seeing that God had turned service-doers into His people of the Age of Kingdom, I felt happiness mixed with regret and self-reproach.
 I regretted that I’d been negative, weak, and devoid of hope during the trial of the service-doers, and had even complained to God, misunderstanding and blaming Him.
 I’d been unwilling to be His service-doer.
 I totally lacked devotion and obedience to God.
 This left me feeling really regretful and in God’s debt.
 I was happy that as the great red dragon’s offspring, so rebellious and corrupt, just because we didn’t give up through the trial, God elevated us to be people of the kingdom, to be members of His house.
 I could feel God’s great love for us, and gratitude and praise for God welled up in my heart.